 We use certain loan modification programs for borrowers experiencing financial difficulties.
 These loan modification programs include interest rate reductions and payment deferrals in excess of three months, which were not part of the terms of the original contract.
-Our TDR loans do not include loans that are classified as loan receivables held for sale or short-term modifications made on a good faith basis in response to COVID-19.
+Our TDR loans do not include loans that are classified as loan receivables held for sale.

 We have both internal and external loan modification programs.
-We use long-term modification programs for borrowers experiencing financial difficulty as a loss mitigation strategy to improve long-term collectability of the loans that are classified as TDRs.
-The long-term program involves changing the structure of the loan to a fixed payment loan with a maturity no longer than 60 months and reducing the interest rate on the loan.
-The long-term program does not normally provide for the forgiveness of unpaid principal but may allow for the reversal of certain unpaid interest or fee assessments.
-We also make loan modifications for customers who request financial assistance through external sources, such as consumer credit counseling agency programs.
-These loans typically receive a reduced interest rate but continue to be subject to the original minimum payment terms and do not normally include waiver of unpaid principal, interest or fees.
+We primarily use long-term modification programs for borrowers experiencing financial difficulty as a loss mitigation strategy to improve long-term collectability of the loans that are classified as TDRs.
+The long-term programs involve changing the structure of the loan to a fixed payment loan with a maturity no longer than 60 months, reducing the interest rate on the loan, and stopping the assessment of penalty fees.
+We also make long-term loan modifications for customers who request financial assistance through external sources, such as through consumer credit counseling service agencies.
+Long-term loan modification programs do not normally include the forgiveness of unpaid principal, interest or fees.
 The following table provides information on our TDR loan modifications during the periods presented:

-For the years ended December 31 (\$ in millions) 2021 2020
+For the years ended December 31 (\$ in millions) 2022 2021

-Credit cards \$ 770 \$ 851
+Credit cards \$ 993 \$ 770

 Consumer installment loans

-Commercial credit products 2 3
+Commercial credit products 3 2

-Total \$ 772 \$ 854
+Total \$ 996 \$ 772